vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 ```
 [/cheatsheet]

-Before running `cranky build-sources`, make sure you download the previous
+Before running `cranky build-sources`, you need to download the previous
-source code in the parent directory before running `cranky build-sources`
-(do this with linux, linux-meta and linux-signed).
+source packages to the parent directory.
+Note that you need to download all
+source packages listed by `cranky rmadison` for the kernel set you're working
+on.

 Example:

 ```
 $ cd ..
-$ pull-lp-source --download-only linux-oracle xenial
+$ cranky-pull-source linux-oracle xenial
-$ pull-lp-source --download-only linux-meta-oracle xenial
+$ cranky-pull-source linux-meta-oracle xenial
-$ pull-lp-source --download-only linux-signed-oracle xenial
+$ cranky-pull-source linux-signed-oracle xenial
 $ cd -
 ```